dennisguse/TheSchreibmaschine/README.md

 * ALT-V: toggle typewriter volume (0.0 vs. 1.0).
 * Use your browser's support for zooming in/out to change the font size.

+* Default text: the URL search string (e.g. http://../?XXX) is used as default text.
 -----
 Known Limitations:
 * At the moment ONLY tested in Google Chrome and Epiphany.
-* Does not work in Firefox (at least not on Ubuntu 13.10), because textNode.splitText() does not update the length correctly.
+* Does not work in Firefox (at least not on Ubuntu 14.04), because textNode.splitText() does not update the length correctly.

 -----